-Hampstead Heath Swimming Ponds are a bit of an institution in the village of Hampstead and it feels like 2021 is all about wild outdoor swimming so there is no better place to visit for wild swimming in London than the Hampstead ponds!
+Hampstead Heath Swimming Ponds are an institution in the village of Hampstead and it feels like it’s all about wild outdoor swimming at the moment, so there is no better place to visit for wild swimming in London than the Hampstead ponds!

 Here are a few tips and pieces of information from a local so you know how to visit the Hampstead Heath Ponds including costs, opening times and whether you need tickets because during the last 2 years tickets have been needed, then they haven’t, then they have again!
 Yes, it’s been confusing!

 Hampstead Heath Swimming